Bicycle Lights | Ay Up Lights Review

 Bicycle lights are subjective.
 It is all about your needs, surroundings and ultimately your budget.
 Ask yourself some questions before making a choice and spending your hard earned cash.
 How long do they need to stay on for?
 Are my cycling routes in well lit/dark areas?
 How will I charge the battery?

 Opening the package you are greeted with a large carry case with the Ay Up logo across the front.
 Once inside it is hard not to be impressed with the sheer amount of accessories included.
 Velcro straps, cable ties, mounts, Velcro pads and much more.
 You don't just get a set of lights and battery, you get a lifestyle :-) They take care of all the places you might want to mount them.
 Along with a car charger, red caps to convert to rear lights and a head torch harness.
-Below is a picture taken from their website, which is near enough what I purchased.

 The key components are the light and the battery (obviously!).
 I like that they are separate for two reasons.
 Firstly, you can take spare batteries with you on longer trips.
 Secondly, an issue with battery or vice versa, doesn't mean replacing or repairing the whole unit.